omgnetwork/elixir-omg/docs/branching.md

 When we're confident of the stability on **staging-v0-2** and ready to go to Private Alpha, create the `v0.2` branch from `master` for both `elixir-omg` and `plasma-contracts` repos.

+Most importantly, we're confident about the contracts.
+A contract redeployment in this phase would be the most complicated.

+This is a _feature freeze_ for the new network (`v0.2` branch).
+Try to minimize merging changes from `master` to any of the release branches.

 Branches and environments:
 - `master` is automatically deployed to **development** environment
 - `v0.2` is automatically deployed to **staging-v0-2** environment
+  - changes to this release branch will be merged into master, as needed
 - `v0.2` is manually deployed to **production-v0-2** environment
 - `v0.1` is automatically deployed to **staging-v0-1** environment
+  - changes to the release branch will be merged into master, as needed
 - `v0.1` is manually deployed to **production-v0-1** environment

 Deploying new contracts to `master`: